Block Management, Facilities Management, Commercial & Residental, Small blocks service

 To find out more about lease extensions >>step by step guide to lease extensions

 9. Consider charging a premium for granting consent to make alterations

 For alterations to a kitchen or bathroom, or remodelling walls it is not normal, and probably not reasonable, to seek a premium for granting consent.
 In fact many leases require that such consent is not to be unreasonably withheld.

 However, when alterations increase the size of a property, change the use or change the external aesthetic appearance, you should consider sharing the added value the consent brings by charging a premium, or a share of what is called ‘marriage value’.

-‘Marriage value’ exists when interests or assets are combined to create a new interest or asset that which has a higher value than the sum of the each individually.
+‘Marriage value’ exists when interests or assets are combined to create a new interest or asset that has a higher value than the sum of the parts.